jeremyfromearth/jeremyfromearth.com/_posts/2018-09-02-fullstack-dev-with-gae-vue-flask.md

 }
 ```

-Now npm run serve will start the server.
-Also notice the other scripts prod and dev.
+Now `npm run serve` will start the server.
+Also notice the other scripts `prod` and `dev`.
 We'll look at those a bit later.

 To enable our front-end code to fetch data from the Flask app, we'll need to configure the Vue-CLI service to proxy requests through the first server.
-Fortunately, this only requires making a small update to the Vue configuration and can be done by creating a file called vue.config.js in the root of the client directory.
+Fortunately, this only requires making a small update to the Vue configuration and can be done by creating a file called `vue.config.js` in the root of the client directory.

 ```
 module.exports = {